-There are three types of apprenticeship your son or daughter can apply for depending on their current skills and qualifications:
+There are four levels of apprenticeship to apply for depending on your child's current skills and qualifications:

-- Key transferable skills.
+- Gaining job-specific skills.

 Who can apply for an apprenticeship?